 11. Review of currently approved or newly proposed consent documents must occur during the scheduled continuing review of research by the IRB, but informed consent documents should be reviewed whenever new information becomes available that would require modification of information in the informed consent document.
 Investigators must also report to the IRB planned changes in the conduct of the study, since these may affect the protection of human subjects.

-C. Final Closure Report
+D. Final Closure Report

 The completion of termination of a study is a change in activity and therefore must be reported to the IRB.
 A notice of closure to the IRB is used by the IRB to close its files but more importantly to provide pertinent information to the IRB in its evaluation and approval of related studies.
-Completion or termination of a study is reported to the IRB on a Final Closure Report or can be terminated on the PPR if it is due within 30 days of termination of the study.
+Completion or termination of a study is reported to the IRB on a Final Closure Report (Attachment E, ODH No. 1005) or can be terminated on the PPR if it is due within 30 days of termination of the study.

 2. The IRB Administrator will generate a final closure letter and will send the letter to the Investigator and file the final closure report and a copy of the final closure letter in the study file.